dakshshah96/awesome-startup-credits/README.md

 ### Messaging

 - [Intercom for Early Stage](https://www.intercom.com/early-stage) - Intercom’s user-friendly products help you acquire, onboard, engage and support your customers in a personal way.
 Eligible companies get all of Intercom's pro products for a flat rate of $49 a month for up to one year.

-### Hardware Development
-- [SOLIDWORKS](https://www.solidworks.com/solution/business-segments/entrepreneurs-startups) - For early-stage hardware startups that meet the eligibility criteria, the SOLIDWORKS for Entrepreneurs program offers software, training, and co-marketing resources at no cost to help you succeed.
-- [Autodesk Fusion 360](https://www.autodesk.com/campaigns/fusion-360-for-hobbyists) - CAD software for startups and hobbyist.
-If your entitlement has been designated as “Startup, ” You may use the service if You are (a) a company, startup, or home-based business that generates less than $100,000 (or equivalent in other currency) per year from the total sale of goods or services, or (b) an individual using the service for personal non-commercial projects, hobbies, or personal learning.

 ### Miscellaneous